 Finally, one of the easiest and most often overlooked ways to keep a sales team motivated is by recognizing success, and praising progress.
 Public recognition for success on a sales team can be spontaneous, but it is also possible to build a system for regularly recognizing reps who meet or exceed certain goals.

-Sincere, personal praise from a manager or authority figure can be an incredibly motivator for sales reps.
+Sincere, personal praise from a manager or authority figure can be an incredible motivator for sales reps.
 Any sales leader who takes time to recognize and acknowledge the successes of anyone on their sales team will find that it positively affects the bottom line.

 This blog post from Selling Power outlines how recognition and praise can be among the most motivating factors for sales teams.